 A god of thunder.

 A god of death, darkness, and disaster but also of regeneration, child birth, and beginnings.
-According to the Quiche Maya, he ruled over Metnal (Xibalba) while according to the Yucatec Maya he was one of many of the Lords of Xibalba.
+According to the Quiche Maya, he ruled over the underworld of Xibalba while according to the Yucatec Maya he was one of many of the Lords of Metnal (same as Xibalba).
 He is associated with Cizen, Yom Cimil/Yum Cimil (though Cizen seems to consistently be imagined more darkly).

 The god of the hunt and protector of animals.